ukparliament/sprintnotes.people/23/index.md

 Desk research for contact

-The majority of the team have been involved in desk research as part of our contact discovery work, which we (launched last sprint)[https://ukparliament.github.io/sprintnotes.people/22/].
+The majority of the team have been involved in desk research as part of our contact discovery work, which we [launched last sprint](https://ukparliament.github.io/sprintnotes.people/22/).
 Areas of investigation have included:

 * MPs’ websites
 * Members of the House of Lords’ websites